qicst23/topic-specific-web-crawler/README.md

 Topic Specific Web Crawler
 ==========================

-A distributed crawler that traverses the web, looking for HTML and XML documents that match one of the XPath expressions, and caches them in Oracle Berkeley DB.
+A distributed crawler that traverses the web, looking for HTML and XML documents that match one of the XPath expressions, and caches them in Oracle Berkeley DB.Java.
 `Spring 2013`

 ## _Skills_